DCotterill/halixia-hugo/content/ma/fundraising-1072.md

 Learn more about fundraising

-Learn more about fundraising for a charity that's either close to your heart or for a local charity, and start making a difference.
+Learn more about fundraising for a charity that's either close to your heart or for a local charity and start making a difference.

 Fundraising to support charities is of great value.
 Helping charities to continue their important work.